Automation technology and transformation expert Industry 4.0/5.0 with PLC, EPLAN, C#/C++

 Programmers with knowledge of C++ can also be employed in both system and application programming.
 Typical fields of application in system programming are operating systems, embedded systems, virtual machines, drivers and signal processors.

-In addition, specialists in the field of Industry 4.0 will not only find employment in large industrial companies, but also in smaller and medium-sized companies.
+In addition, specialists in the field of Industry 4.0 and 5.0 will not only find employment in large industrial companies, but also in smaller and medium-sized companies.
 After the course, you can provide meaningful proof of your new skills with a TÜV Rheinland-certified qualification.

 Didactic concept